pwarner/WarpCode.Outcomes/docs/composing-outcomes.md

     };
 ```

-- If an order was successfully fetched, the final `MapAsync` clause is evaluated, and a DTO is created to hold relevant properties of the Order.
+- Finally, when an order was successfully fetched, the last `ThenAsync` clause is evaluated with a map function, and a DTO is created to hold relevant properties of the Order.
 This becomes the value held by the final Outcome.

 What does this look like as a LINQ comprehension?